d2184/box_for_magisk/docs/index_en.md

 If you have no idea how to configure this module, you may need applications such as **ClashForAndroid, ClashMetaForAndroid, v2rayNG, Surfboard, SagerNet, AnXray, NekoBox,** etc.

 ## Installation
-- Download the modules zip package from the [RELEASE](https://github.com/taamarin/box_for_magisk/releases) and install it through `Magisk/KernelSU`.
+- Download the modules zip package from the [RELEASE](https://github.com/d2184/box_for_magisk/releases) and install it through `Magisk`.
 During installation, you will be asked whether to download the complete package.
 You can choose either **complete download** or **separate download** later, then reboot your device.
-- This mod supports direct updates in `Magisk/KernelSU Manager` (updated mods will take effect without rebooting the device).
+- This mod supports direct updates in `Magisk Manager` (updated mods will take effect without rebooting the device).

 ### Kernel Updates
 This module includes the following kernels: